Shoppaholics/summAIze/README.md

    1. Task Name: A concise summary of the task.
    2. Task Description: Steps that need to be taken to complete the task

-      <div markdown="span" class="alert alert-primary">:pushpin: **Note:**

-      For some tasks, the task description will contain `Do you want me to create a calendar event for you at this timing?` or related messages.
+      <div style="background-color: #d0eaff; border-left: 4px solid #2196F3; padding: 10px; margin-bottom: 10px; border-radius: 5px; color: black;"> 📌 <strong>Note:</strong> For some tasks, the task description will contain `Do you want me to create a calendar event for you at this timing?` or related messages.
 We plan to integrate a button to automically add the event to the calendar in the future for this type of tasks.
       </div>